 - Cowal Highland Gathering – 27 – 29 August.
 Streamed live in episodes over three days, CHG20 will celebrate achievements past and present, travel when the contestants and audience cannot and bring people from all over the world to Cowal.

-- Stirling Highland Games – from 15 August.
+- Stirling Highland Games – 15 August.
 Tune into The Best of Stirling with Stirling Highland Games, a fantastic virtual event, where you can experience a flavour of what Stirling is like.

 - Orkney International Science Festival – 3 – 9 Sept.
 Join in the virtual 30th anniversary festival celebration featuring talks, outings, walks, workshops, and events with music, or food and drink and a special focus on the Year of Coasts & Water.